-5.5.3.1 typedef uint32_t cipher_type_id_t
+4.5.3.1 typedef uint32_t cipher_type_id_t

-A cipher_type_id_t is an integer that represents a particular cipher type, e.g. the Advanced Encryption Standard (AES).
-A NULL_CIPHER is available; this cipher leaves the data unchanged, and can be selected to indicate that no encryption is to take place.
+A cipher_type_id_t is an integer that represents a particular cipher type, e.g. the Advanced Encryption Standard (A-ES).
+A NULL_CIPHER is avaliable; this cipher leaves the data unchanged, and can be selected to indicate that no encryption is to take place.